We acknowledge one baptism for the forgiveness of sins.

 Historically, the church has taught that every believer should be baptized in water.
 The New Testament teaching does not imagine an unbaptized believer.
-However, since we have already seen that baptism does not save a person, if a believer is never baptized, they will still be saved.
+However, we have already seen that baptism does not save a person; if a believer is never baptized, they will still be saved.
 Still, since Jesus commanded it, we should all be baptized.

 When Should a Christian Be Baptized?

-This is the most divisive issue between Christian churches.
+This is a divisive issue between Christian churches.
 The early church, along with many churches that arose after the Protestant Reformation in the 16th century, believe that only those who have come to have faith in Jesus should be baptized.
 Therefore, baptism should happen after a person believes in Jesus.

 After the early church, the idea of baptism having saving power took hold among many.
 If baptism indeed saved a person, then they asked what is to become of children before they are old enough to have faith in Jesus.
 This led to baptizing infants.
 For many years, this was the belief of the entire church.